-With the addition of newly built and acquired apartment units, SPSU now offers nearly 1200 on-campus beds for student housing.
-In addition to providing a convenient and economical "home", on-campus living also meets a student's physical needs of shelter, comfort, and attractive surroundings.
+SPSU offers nearly 1800 on-campus student housing beds.
+In addition to providing a convenient and economical home for students, on-campus living also provides a great learning opportunity.
 Living on campus contributes to the educational development of each student through exposure to students of varied backgrounds, experiences, and personal philosophies.
-The Director of Residence Life, who is assisted by a professional staff from the Ambling Management Company and paraprofessional student staff, supervises the Residence Life program.
-The primary function of the residence life staff is to create and maintain a desirable environment for all residents.
+The Department of Housing and Residence Life is staffed by 8 full-time professionals along with 38 Resident Assistants.
+The primary function of the Housing and Residence Life staff is to create and maintain a desirable environment for all residents.